FollyHayjay/Project-Two/README.md

    2. For Analysis
 - SQL (Structured Query Language) was used to write queries that further extract insights from the customer segmentation for subscription service data; and
 - Power BI
-   1. To create an interesting story-telling dashboard that presents the outcomes of the analysis.
+   1. Is used to create an interesting story-telling dashboard that presents the outcomes of the analysis.

+### Data Cleaning and Preparation
+In the initial phase of cleaning and preparation of the data, the following steps are taken after the loading of the data:
+- The data type is checked to ensure they are correctly formatted.
+- Missing values or variables are checked to detect their presence in the data.
+- Duplicate values were checked and removed from the data while in the Excel environment to obtain unique entries in the dataset to attain the right information from the provided data.

 The skills showcased in this project are duplicate handling, summarising using pivot tables, chart building, data querying, and presentation.
 The report is presented in two main parts.
 The first part presents the outcomes of the data analysis using Microsoft Excel, and the second part presents the data analysis done using SQL.
 Attached to this report is a dashboard created by Power BI.

 ## The Report
 In this section, the results of the analysis of the sales performance of a Retail store are presented.
 The analysis was done using Microsoft Excel and SQL, and Power BI, was used to produce an interactive dashboard that highlights the findings of the analysis.